-Cofinancing operations enable ADB’s financing partners, governments or their agencies, multilateral financing institutions, and commercial organizations to participate in financing ADB projects.
-The additional funds are provided in the form of official loans and grants, and commercial financing such as B loans, risk transfer arrangements, parallel loans, and cofinancing for transactions under ADB’s Trade Finance Program.
+Cofinancing operations enable ADB’s financing partners, governments or their agencies, multilateral financing institutions, and commercial organizations, to participate in financing ADB projects.
+The additional funds are provided in the form of official loans and grants, other concessional financing, and commercial financing such as B loans, risk transfer arrangements, parallel loans and equity, guarantee cofinancing, and cofinancing for transactions under ADB’s Trade Finance Program.

-Azerbaijan: Projects Cofinanced, 1 January 2009-31 December 2013
+Azerbaijan: Projects Cofinanced, 1 January 2010–31 December 2014

 |Cofinancing||No. of Projects||Amount ($ million)|

-|Technical Assistance Grants||1||1.00|
+|Technical Assistance Grants||4||1.65|

-Investment Projects Cofinanced for Azerbaijan, 1 January 2009-31 December 2013
+Investment Projects Cofinanced for Azerbaijan, 1 January 2010–31 December 2014

 |Garadagh Cement Expansion and Energy Efficiency Improvement Project||27.00||143.58||C|

-|Trade Finance Program***||15.56||0.21||C|
+|Trade Finance Programc||13.46||0.21||C|

-* Loan, grant or blend / ** C = commercial cofinancing / *** The $1 billion limit for ADB’s Regional Trade Finance Program (TFP) approved by the Board of Directors in 2009 is the maximum exposure the TFP can assume at any one point in time.
+cThe $1 billion limit for ADB’s Regional Trade Finance Program (TFP), approved by the Board of Directors in 2009, is the maximum exposure the TFP can assume at any one point in time.
 This limit has never been breached.
-Because maturities under TFP transactions tend to be short - on average less than 180 days - TFP exposure can revolve (be reused) within a year.
-In addition, the TFP distributes risk exposures to various partners, which leverages its capital resources.
+Although greater than $1 billion in 2010–2014, the TFP exposure was not breached because TFP maturities tend to be short - less than 180 days on average - and TFP exposure can revolve (be reused) within a year.
+The TFP also distributes risk exposures to various partners that leverage its capital resources.